Aygun Samedzade

-Aygun Ziyad gizi Samedzade (Aygün Ziyad qızı Səmədzadə; born January 11, 1967, Baku, Azerbaijan SSR) is an Azerbaijani composer and songwriter.
+Aygun Ziyad gizi Samedzade (Aygün Ziyad qızı Səmədzadə, /az/; born 11 January 1967) is an Azerbaijani composer and songwriter.
 She has been People's Artist of Azerbaijan since 2018.

 Biography

 Aygun Samedzade was born on January 11, 1967, in Baku, Azerbaijan.
 She got her primary education at the Bulbul Music School and graduated with a gold medal and an individual scholarship in 1985.
 In the same year she entered to the Faculty of History and Theory of the Azerbaijan State Conservatory (now the Baku Music Academy) and was a participant and winner of a number of republican and all-Union scientific conferences and competitions.
 She was awarded with a diploma in the competition that dedicated to the 100th anniversary of Uzeyir Hajibeyov, a gold medal for the best student's scientific work at the III Republican Scientific Conference and a first-class diploma in the competition that held among the countries of Caucasus.
 After graduating with an Honorary Diploma and an individual scholarship named after Uzeyir Hajibeyov, she started working as a teacher at the Department of “History of Music”, taught the history of music in European countries, music culture of Turkic speaking peoples, music criticism and was an associate professor of the same department in the same year.

 Composer, musicologist Aygun Samedzade has been a member of the Union of Composers of Azerbaijan since 2003.
 In 2003, Aygun Samedzade defended her Phd dissertation on the works of great Turkish composer Ahmet Adnan Saygun.
 In addition she is the author of a number of scientific articles and articles on the history of Azerbaijani music, including "The role of art patronage in Azerbaijan" ("Azərbaycanda sənət himayədarlığının rolu"), "Khurshudbanu Natavan and Azerbaijani culture" ("Xurşudbanu Natəvan və Azərbaycan mədəniyyəti"),"Shah Ismail Khatai and Azerbaijani culture"("Şah İsmayıl Xətai və Azərbaycan mədəniyyəti"), "Mir Movsun Navvab" ("Mir Mövsün Nəvvab"), "Haji Zeynalabdin Tagiyev's contribution to the development of Azerbaijan’s culture" ("Hacı Zeynalabdin Tağıyevin mədəniyyətimizin inkişafında xidmətləri"), "Some stylistic features of Adnan Saygun's work"("Adnan Sayqun yaradıcılığının bəzi üslub xüsusiyyətləri").

 Aygun Samedzade is the author of the more than 200 songs which has a special place in the repertoire of many famous singers.
 Many of these songs are concentrated in the album "Bu dünyanı nağıl bilək", the album "Əhməd Cavad", the album "Azərbaycan" which consisted of 4 discs and the album "Vətən mahnıları".

 Aygun Samedzade also composed music for many theater performances and movies.
 She is the composer of the movies, including Elchin Afandiyev's "Killer", "Shakespeare", Huseyn Javid's "Amir Teymur", "Iblis", Ilgar Fahmi's "I am, I…", Stefan Zweig's "Letter from a Stranger Woman", "Additional Impact", "Mystery".